ugurozdemir97/QuteFighters-v0.2/README.md

 ![Moves](https://github.com/ugurozdemir97/QuteFighters-v0.2/assets/64408736/23b76571-8500-4c7a-b13e-e60708da10b3)

 ## Online Gameplay
 The game has an UDP server written in Node.js.
 If you run the server locally it's technically possible to play the game online but it has synchronization problems sometimes.
 I will address this in the future.
-After you run the server should you open the game you will see "Succesffully connected to the server" on the bottom right.
+After you run the server and open the game, you should see ‘Successfully connected to the server’ at the bottom right.
 If you click that button it will disconnect you, by clicking again you can connect back to the server.
 When you are connected, you can create rooms.
 Other players can join that room using the room number.

 ![Join](https://github.com/ugurozdemir97/QuteFighters-v0.2/assets/64408736/867396b9-4a09-49e8-8458-25f15f8f842a)